mnielsen/finding_scenius/finding_scenius.md

 next few decades we'll see many revolutions driven by new open platforms.

+One reason it's difficult to say how much of a frontier.
+But if you shift perspective on what an internet service is then I think it becomes easier to see.
+But software programs and the data they store are really ideas.
+They don't look like ideas --- they have the wrong superficial form.
+But they are.
+They're active, dynamic ideas that can change and interact with other ideas/programs.
+The internet is an open-ended platform for expressing certain types of knowledge.
+And if you take that point of view, it makes no more sense to say the internet is over than it does to say knowledge is over.
+If anything, the internet is expanding what we mean by knowledge.
+If you take this perspective, then it becomes clear that we could have a billion people working on the internet and there would be many wonderful niches.
+The key is to identify those niches, and stay away from the crap.

 None of this establishes that the internet is still a good place to find scenius.
 What it establishes is that there are still huge problems worth solving, and arguably within reach.
 But at the same